JabRef/jabref/docs/code-howtos.md

 This page provides some development support in the form of howtos.

+## Outputting Errors
+(to be filled)

+In old verisons of JabRef, there was `Utils.showQuickErrorDialog` to output exceptions, but it was not used and therefore removed in 4c11b4b7466 (PR #205).

-# Logging
+## Logging

 JabRef uses the logging facade [Apache Commons Logging](http://commons.apache.org/proper/commons-logging/).
 All log messages are passed internally to Java's [java.util.logging](http://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html) which handles any filterting, formatting and writing of log messages.

-# Drag and Drop
+## Drag and Drop

 `net.sf.jabref.external.DroppedFileHandler.handleDroppedfile(String, ExternalFileType, boolean, BibtexEntry) FileListEditor` sets a `TransferHandler` inherited from `FileListEditorTransferHandler`.
 There, at `importData`, a `DroppedFileHandler` is instantiated and `handleDroppedfile` called.

-# Get the JabRef frame / panel
+## Get the JabRef frame / panel

 ```Java
 net.sf.jabref.JabRefFrame jrf = JabRef.jrf;
 net.sf.jabref.BasePanel basePanel = JabRef.jrf.basepanel();
 ```

-# Get Absolute/Expanded Filename
+## Get Absolute/Expanded Filename

 ```java
 File f = Util.expandFilename(flEntry.getLink(), frame.basePanel().metaData().getFileDirectory(GUIGlobals.FILE_FIELD));
 ```

-# Setting a Database Directory for a .bib File
+## Setting a Database Directory for a .bib File

   * @comment{jabref-meta: fileDirectory:&lt;directory&gt;}
   * “fileDirectory” is determined by Globals.pref.get(“userFileDir”) (which defaults to “fileDirectory”
   * There is also “fileDirectory-&lt;username&gt;”, which is determined by Globals.prefs.get(“userFileDirIndividual”)
   * Used at DatabasePropertiesDialog

-# How to work with Preferences
+## How to work with Preferences

 `Globals.prefs` is a global variable storing a link to the preferences form.